intel-iot-devkit/how-to-code-samples/doorbell/python/README.md

 2. Plug one end of a DFRobot\* cable into the Touch Sensor, and connect the other end to the A2 port on the LCD Keypad Shield.

-### Manual Intel® Edison board setup
+### Intel® Edison board setup

-If you're running this code on your Intel® Edison board manually, you will need to install some dependencies.
+If you're running this code on your Intel® Edison board, you need to install some dependencies by establishing an SSH session to the Edison and run the commands in the sections below.

+#### Update the opkg repo

+To add the Intel opkg repository:

+    $ echo "src mraa-upm http://iotdk.intel.com/repos/3.5/intelgalactic/opkg/i586" > /etc/opkg/mraa-upm.conf
+    $ opkg update

+You'll only need to perform this step once.

+#### Git

+To install Git\* on the Intel® Edison board (if you don’t have it yet):

+    $ opkg update
+    $ opkg install git

+#### MRAA and UPM Dependencies

+To install the latest versions of the MRAA\* and UPM\* libraries:

+    $ opkg update
+    $ opkg install mraa
+    $ opkg install upm

+#### Python Package Manager (pip)

-To obtain the Python\* packages needed for this example to execute on the Intel® Edison board:
+To install the Python\* package manager needed to install and run the example:

-Establish an SSH connection to the board and navigate to the directory with this example.

-Then run the following commands:

-    $ pip install --upgrade pip
+    $ pip install --upgrade pip setuptools

+#### Install the example

+Once all dependencies are installed you can install the example itself with the following command:

-    $ pip install -r requirements.txt
+    $ pip install --src ~/python/examples/ -e "git+https://github.com/intel-iot-devkit/how-to-code-samples.git#egg=iot_doorbell&subdirectory=doorbell/python"

+The `pip` command will install required Python dependencies, save the source code for the example in `~/python/examples/iot_doorbell/` and link the package to the global Python `site-packages` folder.

 ### Intel® IoT Gateway setup